MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-setup-cash-flow-analyses.md

 Cash flow forecasts can use Cortana Intelligence to include documents with a due date in the future.
 The result is a more comprehensive prediction.
 The connection to Cortana Intelligence is already set up for you.
 You just need to turn it on.
 When you sign in to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)], a notification displays in a blue bar, and provides a link to the default cash flow setup.
 The notification displays only once.
 If you close it, but decide to turn on Cortana Intelligence, you can use the assisted setup guide, or a manual process.

+> [!NOTE]
-**Note:** Alternatively, you can use your own predictive web service.
+>   Alternatively, you can use your own predictive web service.
 For more information, see [Create and use your own predictive web service for cash flow forecasts](#AnchorText).

 To use the assisted setup guide: